 Let’s review each scenario, including how to avoid common pitfalls:

-You will need to follow the same procedure for most other spouses living in the United States and married to a U.S. citizen.
-You and your spouse must first file the following forms, typically at the same time (you can file these separately, but doing so is unusual in most cases):
+Firstly, you must first submit the following forms, typically at the same time (you can file these separately, but doing so is unusual in most cases):

-- The family sponsorship form — or Form I-130 (officially called the “Petition for Alien Relative”) — to be completed and signed by your spouse who is a U.S. citizen
+- Form I-130 (officially called the “Petition for Alien Relative”) to prove the family relationship.
+This form must be filled out and signed by the U.S. citizen spouse.

-- The green card application — or Form I-485 (officially called the “Application to Register Permanent Residence or Adjust Status”) — to be completed and signed by you, the J-1 exchange visitor
+- Form I-485 (officially called the “Application to Register Permanent Residence or Adjust Status”) — this is the green card application and must be completed and signed by the J-1 visa applicant.

 Avoiding the 90-day rule